DocsUser GuidesNetwork Selector

 Netowrk Configuration

 The network selector in ecosystem.ai uses an experiment’s configuration to dynamically route each prediction or interaction request to one of multiple ecosystem runtime configurations (e.g., Configuration A, B, or C).
-This lets you easily compare different model versions, capture feedback and logs, and adapt to evolving experiments—all managed under a single, unified API.
+This lets you easily compare different model versions, capture feedback and logs, and adapt to evolving experiments - all managed under a single, unified API.

-When setting up a project to support network routing, you will need to configure the network selector.
-This involves defining the network configuration and specifying the routing criteria.
 The network selector uses a switch key to determine which network configuration to use for each request.
 The switch key is a unique identifier that is used to route requests based on specific criteria.

 Network Types